samsquire/ideas4/README.md

 In the interests of browsing into software, wouldn't it be great if you could browse into software with a special browser and search engine that searches for available docker images and lets you browse into their GUIs?

+Browser that is also a compiler and distributed system.

 # 216. Cluster gossip protocol and node download manager

 Browsers and torrent software has good download GUIs that let you monitor downloads across the network.